 Your return on investment depends all of the factors above, as well as the costs of software, hardware, and training.
 These costs, of course, depend on how many users you’ll need and what equipment and training will work best for your company.

-When all is said and done, you’ll learn how may months it will take for the Fishbowl software to pay for itself.
+When all is said and done, you’ll learn how long it will take for the Fishbowl software to pay for itself.

 More “Did You Know”